 This is probably especially true in Mexico, where 33% of people live in moderate poverty and 10% in extreme poverty.
-Here at Lake Chapala, there are countless people and animals that could use your help.
+Here at Lake Chapala, there are countless people and four-legged friends that could use your help.

 Your free time, even more than monetary donations, can be a valuable resource in a country whose citizens work longer than any other country, but for a minimum daily wage of only $102 pesos (about $5 US dollars).